Our Check-It-Out Retire to Roatan trip

 I make my first mistake – the “Deadly Scooter”

-Prior to our 3-month stay, we had only visited Roatan one day during a cruise-ship stop.
+Before our 3-month stay, we had only visited Roatan one day during a cruise-ship stop.
 And we headed for the beach on a beautiful day.
 So I paid no attention to the topography of the island.
 As I said previously, we had visited Cozumel many times.
 Cozumel is flat and everyone rides scooters everywhere.
 So I figured Roatan was similar.

 As I was wandering around Facebook, I saw that a person was leaving the island and needed to sell his scooter.
 So I thought how neat it would be to have a scooter waiting for us when we landed.
 I bought it online, and the guy delivered it to the house we were going to rent.
 Of course, I had no experience riding a scooter, but how hard could it be?